thnass/nakedcash/README.md

 ***

-It is recommended [use the shell script](https://cash.nakedspace.net/masternode.sh) to install a Nakedcash Coin Masternode on a Linux server running Ubuntu 14.04 or 16.04
+It is recommended [use the shell script](https://cash.nakedspace.net/masternode.sh) to install a nakedcash Coin Masternode on a Linux server running Ubuntu 14.04 or 16.04

 ***

-Quick installation of the Nakedcash daemon under linux.
+Quick installation of the nakedcash daemon under linux.
 See detailed instructions there [build-unix.md](build-unix.md)

 Installation of libraries (using root user):